michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 For Linux, you can still use `netstat`, though the syntax is a little different from the Windows command.
 The newer `ss` utility gives you more control over that long list of connections with filters.
-The command above will show all TCP connections by port number (not name) destined for the 192.0.2.0 subnet.
+The command you see here will show all TCP connections by port number (not name) destined for the 192.0.2.0 subnet.

 :::